 If you’re the type who cares about your clients and wants to provide as much value as possible – great.

-There are no direct implications of this patent for most SEO consultants, but the main takeaway you should get is that you need to be constantly building your skillset.
+There are no direct implications of this patent for most SEO consultants, but the main takeaway you should get is that you need to be constantly building your skill set.
 Without continuing education, you will become outdated and unable to provide real value.

 So, how do you stay on top of the industry?
 There are 2 main ways:

+Testing things personally is always the best way to learn, but, obviously, you have limited time.
 If you do those 2 things, you will always have something of value to offer.

 Search engine optimization evolves fast.

 This scares many SEO consultants.
 They’ve put in a lot of time to get to the point that they are now and it unnerves them that they may not be an expert in the future.